 To make it clearer, here are a few example showing how much the total fee costs at different amounts:

-And I found the best way to avoid the crazy 12.9% + $0.99 service fee is to choose the free eGift Card option at the kiosk.
+Ok, I found the best way to avoid the crazy 12.9% + $0.99 service fee is to choose eGift cards instead of cash vouchers.

 Yes, exchange your coins for gift cards!